- University >

 greeting

-prof Dr. Matthias Willems, President Technische Hochschule Mittelhessen -
+Prof. Dr. Matthias Willems, President Technische Hochschule Mittelhessen -

 THM for future - impulses for climate protection at the THM